 To date, oral delivery is still the preferred route of drug administration; Oral administration offers patients less pain, greater convenience, higher likelihood of compliance, and reduced risk of cross infection and needle stick injuries.
 Thus, formulations of oral drug delivery continue to dominate more than half of the drug delivery market share.

 The colonic region of the GIT is one area that would benefit from the development and use of such modified release technologies.
-Although considered by many to be an innocuous organ that has simple functions in the form of water and electrolyte absorption and the formation, storage and expulsion of faecal material, the colon is vulnerable to a number of disorders including ulcerative colitis, crohn's disease, irritable bowel syndrome and carcinomas 1.
-Targeted drug delivery to the colon, by means of combination of one or more controlled release mechanisms, hardly releases drug in the upper part of the GIT but rapidly releases in the colon following oral administration.
-Specifically delivering drug to the colon, a lot of benefits would be acquired in terms of improving safety and reducing toxicity when treating local or systemic chronic diseases 2.
-As a result new strategies of drug delivery have developed overcome obstacles been to encountered by oral delivery.
-Among these strategies, colon specific delivery has been extensively studied from the last two decades 3.
-In the present work, Stress has been given to check the microbial hydrolysable nature polysaccharide drug carriers in colon environment.
-It is well established and known concept that the dissolution studies in colon in-vitro drug environment is difficult as fluidity will be minimal and semisolid in nature.
+Although considered by many to be an innocuous organ that has simple functions in the form of water and electrolyte absorption and the formation, storage and expulsion of faecal material, the colon is vulnerable to a number of disorders including

+As a result new strategies of drug delivery have been developed to overcome obstacles encountered by oral delivery.
+Among these strategies, colon specific delivery has been extensively studied from the last two decades .
+In the present work, Stress has been given to check microbial hydrolysable nature the polysaccharide drug carriers in colon environment.
+It is well established and known concept that the in-vitro drug dissolution studies in colon environment is difficult as fluidity will be minimal and semisolid in nature.
 So an attempt was made to study the microbial hydrolysable nature of various polysaccharides in presence of resident bacteria of colon to release the drug present in tablet formulation and evaluated the correlation for in-vitro, in-vivo and microbial degradation studies.

-MATERIALS AND METHOD: Materials:
+MATERIALS AND METHOD:

-All the materials used in the studies were of analytical grades.
-Tinidazole drug gift sample from SUN Pharmaceutical Industries Ltd., Ahmednagar.
+MATERIALS: All the materials used in the studies were of analytical grades.
+Tinidazole drug gift sample from SUN Pharmaceutical Industries

+Ltd., Ahmednagar.
 Pectin, Lactose purchased from Sd Fine Chemicals, Mumbai, Himedia Laboratories Ltd., Mumbai, Ethyl cellulose, Cellulose acetate phthalate Qualigens Fine Chemicals Mumbai, Agar media components from Ranbaxy Laboratories, Bombay Research Lab., Pune, 99m Tecnitium-Diethylene Triamine Penta Board of Radiation and Isotope Technology, Mumbai.
-Equipments used in the studies were UV Spectrophotometer Systronic 119 Model, USP XXIII Dissolution Apparatus Electrolab, Tablet Press (korch CKO, korch Germany), Tablet Hardness Tester Monsanto Campbell Electronics, Mumbai, Tablet Friability Tester Roche, Richi-Rich Pharma, Bangalore.
+Equipments used in the studies were UV Spectrophotometer Systronic 119 Model, USP XXIII Dissolution Apparatus Electrolab, Tablet Press (korch CKO,korch Germany), Tablet Hardness Tester Monsanto Campbell Electronics, Mumbai, Tablet Friability Tester Roche, Richi-Rich Pharma, Bangalore.